MINI Countryman hybrid reliability & safety

 MINI Countryman hybrid reliability & problems

-The MINI brand didn't fare any better, either.
-Finishing 26th out of 30 manufacturers, existing owners cited poor practicality and fiddly infotainment systems.
-It's reassuring however, that only 8% of owners had reported faults; over 20% of BMW drivers had experienced issues with their cars.
+The MINI brand didn't fare terribly well in the 2020 Driver Power owner survey, finishing 26th out of 30 manufacturers.
+Existing owners cited poor practicality and fiddly infotainment systems; it's reassuring however, that only 8% of owners had reported faults; over 20% of BMW drivers had experienced issues with their cars.

-It's a shame that the Countryman PHEV's battery is only covered by the car's standard three year warranty, however, especially when you consider that many rivals offer a much longer battery warranty.
-Still, the brand’s parent company, BMW, has again spent huge sums on research and development and already used the technology in models like the BMW i3 and i8.
+It's a shame that the Countryman PHEV's battery is only covered by the car's standard three-year warranty, however, especially when you consider that many rivals offer a much longer battery warranty.

-The Countryman achieved the full five-star score in Euro NCAP crash tests, with individual results of 90% for adult occupant protection and 80% for child occupants.
+While the facelifted model has yet to be tested, the outgoing car achieved the full five-star score in Euro NCAP crash tests, with individual results of 90% for adult occupant protection and 80% for child occupants.
 It's a shame that you can't have a space-saver spare wheel, as the batteries take up the space in the boot.
-You also have to pay extra for a reversing camera, adaptive cruise control, traffic-sign recognition and lane-keeping assistance.
+You also have to pay extra for a reversing camera (sensors are standard), adaptive cruise control (a normal system is standard fit), traffic-sign recognition and lane-keeping assistance.

 Still, there are eight airbags as standard in addition to the compulsory anti-lock brakes and electronic stability control.
 Also standard are autonomous emergency braking and a bonnet that pops up slightly in a pedestrian collision to help cushion the impact.